redhat-cop/operator-utils/README.md

 This library layers on top of the Operator SDK and with the objective of helping writing better and more consistent operators.

+## Scope of this library

+This library covers three main areas:

+1. [Idempotent methods](#Idempotent-Methods-to-Manipulate-Resources) to manipulate resources and array of resources
+2. [Basic operator lifecycle](#Basic-Operator-Lifecycle-Management) needs (validation, initialization, status and error management, finalization)
+3. [Enforcing resources operator support](#Enforcing-Resource-Operator-Support).
+For those operators which calculate a set of resources that need to exist and then enforce them, generalized support for the enforcing phase is provided.

+## Idempotent Methods to Manipulate Resources

+The following idempotent methods are provided (and their corresponding array version):

+1. createIfNotExists
+2. createOrUpdate
+3. deleteIfExits

+Also there are utility methods to manage finalizers, test ownership and process templates of resources.

+## Basic Operator Lifecycle Management

 To get started with this library do the following:

 Change your reconciler initialization as exemplified below to add a set of utility methods to it